-6.4 The Referee
+6.4 The Referees

-- 6.4.1 A match shall be led and controlled by one authorized referee. - 6.4.2 The referee shall have the right to stop a match if there is an obvious risk that it cannot be continued according to the rules.
+- 6.4.1 A match shall be led and controlled by two equally authorized referees. - 6.4.2 The referee shall have the right to stop a match if there is an obvious risk that it cannot be continued according to the rules.